wxtiles/wxtiles.github.io/getting-started/index.md

 Note: We must set tms to true so Leaflet knows to flip the y coordinate when requesting tiles.
 See the bottom of [this page](http://leafletjs.com/examples/wms/wms.html) for more information.
 <p id="leaflet-example" class="leaflet-example-map"></p>

+###Adding the legend

+In order for users to interpret the data we need to display a legend for the layer we have added to the map.
+WXTiles provides a legend as a PNG image for each layer it renders.

 #Anatomy of a tile URL

 This is a URL of a tile: